mdn/translated-content-de/files/de/mozilla/add-ons/webextensions/api/webrequest/onheadersreceived/index.md

   return asyncSetCookie;
 }

-// Lauschen Sie auf onHeaderReceived für die Zielseite.
+// Listen for onHeaderReceived for the target page.
-// Setzen Sie "blocking" und "responseHeaders". browser.webRequest.onHeadersReceived.addListener( setCookieAsync,
+// Set "blocking" and "responseHeaders". browser.webRequest.onHeadersReceived.addListener(
+  setCookieAsync,
   { urls: [targetPage] },